RippeLab/RWire-IFN/README.md

 # scATAC
-Scripts for co-regulation analysis of scATAC-seq data
+Scripts for co-accessibility analysis of scATAC-seq data